 Known for the iconic Canadian resorting tradition, Muskoka is home to some of the nation’s finest accommodations.
 Hotels, motels, B&Bs, inns and campgrounds are available to suit every traveler, from those who like a pampered vacation to those who enjoy roughing it in a tent.
 And beloved Algonquin Park is close by, as well as its lesser know sister, Arrowhead Provincial Park (home to the mesmerizing Ice Trail – a meandering loop through snow-frosted forests in winter).

-Culinary adventures await as well, with three craft breweries and one winery to be found here: Muskoka Brewery, Lake of Bays Brewing Co.,Sawdust City Brewing Co., and the Muskoka Lakes Winery.
-Head to the famous Johnston’s Cranberry Marsh in Bala all year round, and sample all sort of products made from the ruby red berry.
+Culinary adventures await as well, with a selection of craft breweries and to be found here.
+Head to the famous Muskoka Lakes Farm & Winery in Bala all year round too, and sample all sorts of products made from the ruby red berry.